Richard and Maurice McDonald: Careers

-The brothers drew the attention of Ray Kroc, a milkshake mixer salesman for Prince Castle.
-After they purchased eight of his Multi-Mixers for their San Bernardino, California restaurant, Kroc visited that restaurant in 1954.
-That year the McDonald brothers hired Kroc as their franchise agent.
+McDonald's drew the attention of Ray Kroc, a milkshake mixer salesman for Prince Castle.
+After the brothers purchased eight of his Multi-Mixers for their San Bernardino, California restaurant, Kroc visited that restaurant in 1954.
+That year, the McDonald brothers hired Kroc as their franchise agent.
 Kroc took 1.9% of gross sales, of which the McDonald brothers got 0.5%.

-Kroc became frustrated with the McDonald brothers' desire to maintain a small number of restaurants.
-The brothers also consistently told Kroc he could not make changes to things such as the original blueprint.
-Kroc eventually decided he wanted control of the company entirely.
-Kroc bought the company in 1961 for $2,700,000, calculated so as to ensure each brother received $1,000,000 after taxes.
+The McDonald's brothers had resisted a large expansion and Kroc soon became frustrated with their desire to maintain only a small number of restaurants.
+The brothers also consistently told Kroc he could not make changes or improvements to things such as the original blueprint.
+Eventually, Kroc decided he wanted control of the company entirely; In 1961, Kroc purchased the company from the McDonald's brothers for $2,700,000, calculated so as to ensure each brother received $1,000,000 after taxes.

 At the closing, Kroc became annoyed that the brothers would not transfer the real estate and rights to the original San Bernardino location to him.
 The brothers had told Kroc they were giving the operation, property and all, to the founding employees.
 In his anger, Kroc later opened a new McDonald's restaurant near the original McDonald's, which had been renamed "The Big M" because the brothers had not retained the rights to the name.
 "The Big M" closed six years later.
 Richard McDonald reportedly said that he had no regrets over the situation.

 On November 30, 1984, Richard McDonald, the first cook behind the grill of a McDonald's, was served the ceremonial 50 billionth McDonald's hamburger by Ed Rensi, then-president of McDonald's USA, at the Grand Hyatt hotel in New York City.